Hellenistic philosophy: New Academy

 Knowledge being impossible, a wise man should practice epoche (suspension of judgment).
 He will not even be sure that he can be sure of nothing.
 He saved himself, however, from absolute skepticism by the doctrine of plausibility, which may serve as a practical guide in life.
-Ideas or notions are never true, but only plausible; nevertheless, there are degrees of plausibility, and hence degrees of belief, leading to action.
-According to Carneades, an impression may be plausible in itself; plausible and uncontradicted (not distracted by synchronous sensations, but shown to be in harmony with them) when compared with others; plausible, uncontradicted, and thoroughly investigated and confirmed.
+Ideas or notions are never true but only plausible; nevertheless, there are degrees of plausibility and hence degrees of belief, leading to action.
+According to Carneades, an impression may be plausible in itself; plausible and uncontradicted (not distracted by synchronous sensations but shown to be in harmony with them) when compared with others; plausible, uncontradicted, and thoroughly investigated and confirmed.
 In the first degree there is a strong persuasion of the propriety of the impression made; the second and third degrees are produced by comparisons of the impression with others associated with it, and an analysis of itself.
 Carneades left no written works; his opinions seem to have been systematized by his pupil Clitomachus, whose works, which included one "on suspension of judgment," were made use of by Cicero.

 By the time of Philo of Larissa, we find a tendency not only to reconcile the internal divergences of the Academy itself, but also to connect it with parallel systems of thought.
 In general, his philosophy was a reaction against the skeptic or agnostic position of the middle and new Academy in favor of the dogmatism of Plato.
 Philo of Larissa endeavored to show that Carneades was not opposed to Plato, and further that the apparent antagonism between Platonism and Stoicism was because they were arguing from different points of view.
-From this syncretism emerged the eclectic middle Platonism of Antiochus of Ascalon.

 Pyrrhonist revival

 Pyrrhonism was revived by Aenesidemus in the 1st century BC.
 Its objective is ataraxia (being mentally unperturbed), which is achieved through epoché (i.e. suspension of judgment) about non-evident matters (i.e., matters of belief).
 It is unclear from the surviving evidence how much of its doctrines comprise a revival of older doctrines rather than a development of new ones.
-Pyrrhonists dispute that the dogmatists – which includes all of Pyrrhonism's rival philosophies – have found truth regarding non-evident matters.
+Pyrrhonists dispute that the dogmatists—which includes all of Pyrrhonism's rival philosophies—have found truth regarding non-evident matters.
 For any non-evident matter, a Pyrrhonist makes arguments for and against such that the matter cannot be concluded, thus suspending belief and thereby inducing ataraxia.

 Although Pyrrhonism's objective is ataraxia, it is best known for its epistemological arguments, particularly the problem of the criterion, and for being the first Western school of philosophy to identify the problem of induction and the Münchhausen trilemma.
 Pyrrhonists (or Pyrrhonist practice) can be subdivided into those who are ephectic (engaged in suspension of judgment), zetetic (engaged in seeking), or aporetic (engaged in refutation).
-Pyrrhonist practice is for the purpose of achieving epoché, i.e., suspension of judgment.
-The core practice is through setting argument against argument.
+Pyrrhonist practice is through setting argument against argument.
 To aid in this, the Pyrrhonist philosophers Aenesidemus and Agrippa developed sets of stock arguments known as "modes" or "tropes."